wp-plugins/bbpress-improved-statistics-users-online/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-bbPress doesn't provide very intuitive Statistics functionality, with this plugin we aimed on improving that.
+The statistical functionality within core bbPress is limited, with this plugin, you can achieve phpBB / vBulletin-esque statistics for your bbPress Forum

 == Description ==

-With bbPress Advanced Statistics, webmasters will be able to easily plonk an awesome shortcode on their forum - and it will immediately come to life showing off the forum statistics.
+The statistical functionality within core bbPress is limited, with this plugin, you can achieve phpBB / vBulletin-esque statistics for your bbPress Forum, you can opt to use the shortcode provided with the plugin, or, you can use the options provided within the customisation tab of the plugin.

+= What does this plugin provide? =

+ * Currently Active Users
+ * Users active within a set period of time
+ * Listed users, with links to their profile pages
+ * Customisable text strings, to suit your needs

+**What's next?**

+ * A widget
+ * Further customisation options
+ * Language file support

+**Please Note before installing**

-PLEASE NOTE: This plugin includes some code that enables shortcodes within sidebars, since this is not default functionality.
+This plugin includes some code that enables shortcodes within sidebars, since this is not default functionality.
 Once we find a solution to getting an official widget working, this code will be removed.

-This plugin works using shortcodes only, currently there is no widget included.

 == Installation ==